tkhq/qos/src/README.md

 ##### Manifest Set

 The collection of members whom can approve a manifest.
+In the typical instance provisioning flow, the Manifest Set will approve the details of the Manifest and then the Share Set members can trust a manifest if it has threshold approvals from the Manifest Set.
+This creates a logical division of responsibilities between Share Keys and Manifest Keys that enables better key usage practices and organizations to scale parts of the provision flow separately.

 ##### Share Set